 Ah Paris.
 The city of light.
 The city of love.
-It’s a favourite destination for many and with good reason.
-The capital of France is not only beautiful to explore, but offers plenty and see to do.
+It’s a favourite destination for many and for good reason.
+The capital of France is not only beautiful to explore but offers plenty and see to do.
 From wandering through local neighbourhoods to discovering the treasures of world-famous museums.
 Not to mention the food scene, the shopping, and of course, the famous cabarets for nightlife.
 You could spend weeks exploring this city, but here are my top recommendations for those wanting to explore Paris in 3 days.

 Paris is one of the biggest travel hubs in the world, which means it’s pretty easy to get to.

 Paris has three main airports: Beauvais, Charles de Gaulle, and Orly.
 Most international flights go to Charles de Gaulle and Orly, while budget airlines (such as Ryanair) arrive at Beauvais.

 Beauvais is quite far from the city centre, so you will need to take a bus or a train to get to Paris city centre.
 It will take about 1.5 hours, depending on your mode of transportation.

 From Charles to Gaulle and Orly airports is a much shorter ride (about 45 minutes) and can be done by the RER trains.
 Tickets (one way or return) can be purchased at the airport.

 If you are coming from another destination in Europe, you can also arrive in Paris by train.
 There are several train stations in the city but the busiest stations are Gare du Nord or Gare de l’Est. City buses and metro lines connect both stations to the rest of the city.